 - Expect to pay at least €300 per month for a good SEO company that uses Google approved methods to rank your website.

 How to make sure you choose a good SEO company?

-- Make sure that you will have access to all the webmaster tools, social media, etc. accounts all the time.
+Make sure that you will have access to all the webmaster tools, social media, etc. accounts all the time.
 If you decide to move on and let your SEO go you still want to have access to all these accounts an you don’t want anyone else changing things without you knowing about it (believe me, I’ve seen it happen)!
-Check out our other blog on SEO in Northern Ireland.
+Check out our other blog SEO services in Dublin and on SEO in Northern Ireland.